Lincoln in Dalivision

-Lincoln in Dalivision is an original limited edition lithograph created by Salvador Dalí.
+Lincoln in Dalivision is a 1977 original limited edition lithograph created by Salvador Dalí.
 It is often considered one of the most counterfeited Dalí lithographs.
 Dalí authentication experts who have noted the counterfeiting issue with this work include Albert Field (The Official Catalog of Graphic Works of Salvador Dalí – authorized by Dalí), Frank Hunter (Dalí Archives – authorized by Dalí), Robert Descharnes (French photographer, long-term friend and associate of Salvador Dalí) and Bernard Ewell (Bernard Ewell Art Appraisals, LLC).
 Lee Catterall comments in his book The Great Dalí Art Fraud & other deceptions, "The painting most commonly reproduced for such fraudulent purposes was Lincoln in Dalivision, 'prints' of which Los Angeles art appraiser Dena Hall testified in the Hawaii trial have become as commonplace as 'pancakes at the pancake house.'"

 Lincoln in Dalivision was created based on the Dalí painting Gala Contemplating the Mediterranean Sea which at a distance of 20 meters is transformed into the portrait of Abraham Lincoln (Homage to Rothko).
 Dalí painted two original versions of this painting spanning from 1974 – 1976, which are similar but not exactly the same.
 The first resides in the Dalí Theatre and Museum in Figueres, Spain.
 The second resides in the permanent collection of The Salvador Dalí Museum in St. Petersburg, Florida.
 This painting is the basis for the Lincoln in Dalivision lithograph.
 Prior to the acquisition by The Salvador Dalí Museum, the painting resided in Japan.
 The second version was exhibited for the first time at the Guggenheim Museum in the summer of 1976.